cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw2.md

 ### Clone Homework Repo via GitHub Classroom.

 Your first step for this project is to configure your repository that you will be working in for this assignment.
 You should create a repository via Github classroom at this link: <https://classroom.github.com/a/N2lGzl0s>.
+After accepting the homework, GitHub classroom should create a repo named `crafting-software-hw-<your-github-id>`.
+We will use this repo for future assignments, too.

-You will be committing your solutions to this repo for all this homework.
+You will be committing your solutions to the `hw2` folder in this repo for all this homework.

-### Create and run a “Hello World” program

-In recitation you will be performing this task.
-You may simply copy your recitation solution for this.
-You should commit your solution as a single commit to your repository.

 ### Read `.csv` file of weather data